 The phrase ‘Made in Korea’ is often synonymous with the mass production of ephemeral objects.
 Korean ceramic tradition stretches back several millennia, and the artists featured throughout this project reinterpret and rework this historic legacy.
 The displayed works combine contemporary references and highly individualised techniques, placing this impressive heritage within the world of globalised culture.

 The project was in planning for two years, and is Kay Aplin’s most ambitious Ceramic House project to date.
 Following an Arts Council funded research trip to Korea in 2016, Aplin curated an exhibition of Korean ceramics at The Ceramic House in May, as part of Artists Open Houses at the Brighton Festival, which transferred to leading Mayfair gallery, Sladmore Contemporary in July, a validation of a seven-year journey curating shows at The Ceramic House, and an exciting new step for developing projects outside of the domestic arena.

+Made in Korea.
+A short documentary film about the cross-cultural, multi-faceted project that took place in the UK and Korea throughout 2017.
 This project further investigates the links between ceramic and sound art practice initiated in collaboration with sound artist Joseph Young for the Landscape : Islands project in 2016.
+Tela Films

 Exhibiting ceramic artists

 The fifteen Korean ceramic artists selected represent some of the most exciting practitioners working in the ceramic medium today, who are based in South Korea, France, Germany, USA and UK.
 Click on a name to reach each artist’s page.